ajordaan/portfolio/src/content/work/classic-car-collections.md

 img: /assets/classic_car_collections.png
 img_alt: The homepage of Classic Car Collections, showing a menu bar and a large hero image of a green Porsche
 description: |
-  An auction platform that allows users to view and bid on collections of vehicles in realtime.
+  An auction platform that allows users to view and bid on collections of vehicles in real-time.
 tags:
   - Vue
   - Firebase
   - Serverless
 ---

 This is a website I built for a Classic Car Auction House that lets users view, buy and sell their cars.
-It features live auctions where users can bid on cars in realtime.
+It features live auctions where users can bid on cars in real-time.

 Users can search for any car that is currently for sale and search by make model year or even color.
 Users can upload details and pictures of vehicles that they would like to sell.